sanyhmahadi/shaiapp/README.md

 ---

-> “Waste is only waste if you waste it.”
+> “Waste is only waste if you waste it🙄”
 > — SHAI Team